Outburn-IL/foob-docs/about.md

 > The solution is based on the following products:

-**InterSystems IRIS / HealthShare Health Connect** is a complete data platform that makes building and deploying high-performance applications that connect medical data easier.
+**InterSystems IRIS / HealthShare Health Connect** is a complete data platform that makes building and deploying high-performance applications that connect medical data more efficiently.
 InterSystems IRIS provides several libraries implementing the most popular medical standards – HL7 v2, HL7 FHIR, HL7, EDI, X12, and others.
 InterSystems IRIS provides high-performing and secured data storage for each type of medical message and document.
 Finally, true medical data interoperability is provided by the IRIS standard library.